zhengtianbao/nfscp/README.md

 ## Overview

-nfscp is a tool to transfer files between host and a NFS(Network File System) directly without mount.
+nfscp is a tool to transfer files between host and a NFS(Network File System) directly without `MOUNT(8)`.

 ## Features